-My mother was very religious and superstitious, even all her five elder brothers were devoted to and worshipped the Family God.
+My mother being very religious and superstitious, even all her five elder brothers were devoted to and worshipped the Family God.
 Our family God according to them is a deity who has the body of a man but the strength and the face of a wild boar.
 There was one stone idol of the face of the wild boar with tusks made of pure old, then there was the sword, jeweled head gear, the silk red cloth, about twenty coconuts and banana leaves all placed in the main prayer room.
 There were many other things which I didn’t know what but I knew they were very important for the God when he would take control over the human body and visit our family and clear all our issues.

 And not everybody is able to handle to power of the God, only men who have been doing these practices could do it.
 For us we had our man and from our family.
 Distant relative.

 He was called Bijju by everyone.
 He was an old man in his mid-forties, he was a farmer nearby, so he was a strong man.
 He had a perfect chest but due to his excessive drinking habit, he had a huge potbelly.
 It somehow didn’t fit with the other parts of his body.